Cloufield/GWASTutorial/05_PCA/README.md

 ### Create a list of SNPs in high-LD or HLA regions

-Next, use `high-ld.txt` to extract all SNPs which are located in the regions described in the file using the code as follows:
+Next, use `high-ld.txt` to extract all SNPs that are located in the regions described in the file using the code as follows:

 ```